apollographql/apollo-client/.api-reports/api-report-utilities.md

 // src/core/types.ts:178:3 - (ae-forgotten-export) The symbol "MutationQueryReducer" needs to be exported by the entry point index.d.ts
 // src/core/types.ts:205:5 - (ae-forgotten-export) The symbol "Resolver" needs to be exported by the entry point index.d.ts
 // src/core/watchQueryOptions.ts:191:3 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
+// src/utilities/graphql/storeUtils.ts:208:12 - (ae-forgotten-export) The symbol "storeKeyNameStringify" needs to be exported by the entry point index.d.ts
 // src/utilities/policies/pagination.ts:76:3 - (ae-forgotten-export) The symbol "TRelayEdge" needs to be exported by the entry point index.d.ts
 // src/utilities/policies/pagination.ts:77:3 - (ae-forgotten-export) The symbol "TRelayPageInfo" needs to be exported by the entry point index.d.ts